apuaaChen/DFSS/README.md

 This repo contains the artifact for our PPoPP paper [Dynamic N:M Fine-grained Structured Sparse Attention Mechanism](https://arxiv.org/pdf/2203.00091.pdf).

+## Requirements
+The accuracy evaluation script requires two A100 GPUs.
+The Speedup evaluation takes one A100 GPU.
+Other pre-Ampere GPUs are not supported as DFSS leverages the Ampere sparse tensor core.
+Other requirements are covered by the docker file.

 ## Get Source Code
 Get source code with
 ```shell